dnmfarrell/Lepr/README.md

 ====
 "Leper" is a tiny Lisp-like written in Perl.
 It supports lambdas, conditional execution and quoting.

-Function parameters use `@` to denote a list parameter, which is type-checked at run time.
+Function parameters can use sigils to denote the type they hold, which is type-checked at run time.
 Lepr uses functional scoping rules.

 Lepr is mostly "pure"; `set` and `print` are the only forms which don't return a value.
 Looping is done via recursion, symbols once defined cannot be re-defined.